SparkBeyond/agentune/docs/using_duckdb.md

 ### Replacement scans

 When using a replacement scan, you MUST explicitly call `connection.register`.
-Do not use the replacement scan automatic feature of looking up python variables to resolve unfamiliar names.
+The replacement scan automatic feature of looking up python variables to resolve unfamiliar names is disabled, and you should not enable it on a connection.

 Make sure the name you use to register the object doesn't shadow any other name you use in queries on that connection.
 You can use `DuckdbManager.random_name` to generate a nonce name.

-## TODO (missing docs)

-Need to add information on:

-- Handling (fully qualified) names in queries (once #43 is resolved)
-- Quoting names in queries
-- Managing schemas, i.e. the correct ways to move data to/from duckdb (this can be just a list of pointers to the relevant code, which should be documented).
-Maybe make that a separate 'overview' section that will come first.
-- Nonce names (once #42 is resolved)